perplexed-me/AuraWalk/README.md

 ## License

-This project is licensed under the MIT License.
+This project is done with the help of AI tools by `perplexed-me`